 When the buildup becomes too much for the arteries, other problems spur.
 Most common is cardiovascular disease.
 Not too far behind this diagnosis is a depletion of testosterone.

 Blood needs to make its way to the testes so that cells can stimulate hormone and sperm production.
-When the blood cannot reach the nether regions, testosterone is not produced regularly, leading to a drop that will grow significant with time.
+When the blood cannot reach the nether regions, testosterone is not produced regularly, leading to a drop that will grow significantly with time.

 There are some other reasons why men’s hormones decrease.
 One is through the consumption of food and beverages preserved in plastics.
 Plastic is made synthetically, using chemical components that are foreign to our bodies as well as to the foods and drinks we place in them.